kingandmcgaw/handbook/README.md

 Easyart developer handbook
 ===========

 This is a draft of Easyart's web team's working methodologies.
-It's intended to be a living document, so please make changes via pull request.
+It's a living document, so please make changes via pull request.

 ####General principles
 * __Clarity over cleverness__.
 Your code is only good if someone else undertands it.